Amog-OS/AmogOS/README.md

 ## Install:
 **Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html .**

+**We are not resposible for ANY KIND DATA LOSS or any kind of problem not relating to AMOGOS**

 NOTE: We have both armhf/raspberry pi and x86_64 builds.
 Raspberry Pi 32-bit builds will have `RPI` in their names and PC x86_64 builds will have `x64` in their names.

 **For x64 users : It takes like a whole 69 secs to load the UI from usb boot so be patient!**